manmatha-roy/manmatha.github.io/content/publication/_index.md

    Indocrypt (2022).

 9. **Experimental Results on Higher-Order Differential Spectra of 6- and 8-bit Invertible S-Boxes**
-   *Subhamoy Maitra, Biman Mandol, Deng Tang, and Manmatha Roy*
+   *Subhamoy Maitra, Bimal Mandol, Deng Tang, and Manmatha Roy*
    *International Conference on Security, Privacy and Applied Cryptographic Engineering (2020).*